sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

     - deterministic approach to bring the interface will eliminate any link stability issue which will be difficult to chase in the production network e.g. If there is a PHY device in between, and this 'deterministic approach' is not followed, PHY may adapt to a bad signal or interface flaps may occur when the optics tx/rx  enabled during PHY initialization.
     - there is a possibility of interface link flaps with non-quiescent optical modules <QSFP+/SFP28/SFP+> if this 'deterministic approach' is not followed
     - It helps bring down the optical module laser when interface is adminstiratively shutdown.
-Per the workflow here, this is acheived by xcvrd listening to host_tx_ready field from PORT_TABLE of STATE_DB.
+Per the workflow here, this is achieved by xcvrd listening to host_tx_ready field from PORT_TABLE of STATE_DB.
 Turning the laser off would reduce the power consumption and avoid any lab hazard
     - Additionally provides uniform workflow (from SONiC NOS) across all interface types with or without module presence.
   - This synchronization will also benefit SFP+ optical modules as they are "plug N play" and may not have quiescent functionality. (xcvrd can use the optional 'soft tx disable' ctrl reg to disable the tx)